nextmv-io/sdk/templates/routing-ortools/README.md

     python3 main.py -input input.json -output output.json -duration 30
     ```

-1. A file `output.json` should have been created with the optimal knapsack
+1. A file `output.json` should have been created with a solution to the routing problem.
-   solution.

 [or-tools]: https://developers.google.com/optimization